 As previously disclosed, in March 2005 the U.S. Attorney's Office for the Middle District of Florida and the Defense Criminal Investigative Service (DCIS) initiated an investigation into one of these warranty matters.
 Dayron has cooperated fully with the authorities, working to resolve the matter in a mutually satisfactory manner.
-As of the date of this report, the company has not received any notification from the authorities regarding conclusion of the investigation.
+As of March 30, 2007, the company has not received any notification from the authorities regarding conclusion of the investigation.